War on terror: "Extraordinary rendition"

 After 11 September attacks, the United States government commenced a program of illegal "extraordinary rendition", sometimes referred to as "irregular rendition" or "forced rendition", the government-sponsored abduction and extrajudicial transfer of a person from one country to transferee countries, with the consent of transferee countries.
-The aim of extraordinary rendition is often conducting torture on the detainee that would be difficult to conduct in the U.S. legal environment, a practice known as torture by proxy.
-Starting in 2002, U.S. government rendered hundreds of illegal combatants for U.S. detention, and transported detainees to U.S. controlled sites as part of an extensive interrogation program that included torture.
+The aim of extraordinary rendition is often conducting torture on the detainee that would be difficult to conduct in the US legal environment, a practice known as torture by proxy.
+Starting in 2002, the US government rendered hundreds of illegal combatants for US detention, and transported detainees to US-controlled sites as part of an extensive interrogation program that included torture.
 Extraordinary rendition continued under the Obama administration, with targets being interrogated and subsequently taken to the US for trial.

 The United Nations considers one nation abducting the citizens of another a crime against humanity.
 In July 2014 the European Court of Human Rights condemned the government of Poland for participating in CIA extraordinary rendition, ordering Poland to pay restitution to men who had been abducted, taken to a CIA black site in Poland, and tortured.

 Rendition to "Black Sites"

-In 2005, The Washington Post and Human Rights Watch (HRW) published revelations concerning kidnapping of detainees by the U.S. Central Intelligence Agency and their transport to "black sites", covert prisons operated by the CIA whose existence is denied by the US government.
-The European Parliament published a report connecting use of such secret detention Black Sites for detainees kidnapped as part of extraordinary rendition (See the European Parliament's investigation and report).
+In 2005, The Washington Post and Human Rights Watch (HRW) published revelations concerning the kidnapping of detainees by the US Central Intelligence Agency and their transport to "black sites", covert prisons operated by the CIA whose existence is denied by the US government.
+The European Parliament published a report connecting the use of such secret detention Black Sites for detainees kidnapped as part of extraordinary rendition (See the European Parliament's investigation and report).
 Although some Black Sites have been known to exist inside European Union states, these detention centers violate the European Convention on Human Rights (ECHR) and the UN Convention Against Torture, treaties that all EU member states are bound to follow.
-The U.S. had ratified the United Nations Convention Against Torture in 1994.
+The US had ratified the United Nations Convention Against Torture in 1994.

-According to ABC News two such facilities, in countries mentioned by Human Rights Watch, have been closed following the recent publicity with the CIA relocating the detainees.
+According to ABC News, two such facilities, in countries mentioned by Human Rights Watch, have been closed following the recent publicity with the CIA relocating the detainees.
 Almost all of these detainees were tortured as part of the "enhanced interrogation techniques" of the CIA.
 Despite the closure of these sites, their legacies in certain countries continue to live on and haunt domestic politics.